Women's AP Top 25 poll reaction: What to know about every team

 Previous ranking: 21

-Stat to know: Oklahoma State shot 30% from the field in the first half in its loss to St. John's.
+Stat to know: West Virginia shot 24% from 3 in its loss to Ohio State.